 - Fertilize the mint plants for the first four to six weeks after that, and throughout the growing season.

 - As mint plants need more water, regular watering can wash away the nutrient in the soil.

-- So, enrich the potting with composted manure during planting time and top-dress the soil with all-purpose slow release fertilizer in the ratio 16-16-8 for every 2 months.
+- So, enrich the potting with composted manure during planting time and top-dress the soil with an all-purpose slow-release fertilizer in the ratio 16-16-8 for every 2 months.

-- Feed the plant with liquid Fish emulsion or seaweed once in a month.
+- Feed the plant with liquid Fish emulsion or seaweed once a month.

-- And feed the mint plants with natural composts or egg shells for healthy growth of leaves.
+- And feed the mint plants with natural composts or eggshells for the healthy growth of leaves.

-- Over-fertilizing plant can reduce the oil content in the leaves.
+- The over-fertilizing plant can reduce the oil content in the leaves.
 And mint leaves will reduce the taste.